Why Succession Planning Matters in Community Banking

 Succession planning is more than a contingency—it’s a development engine.
 With enterprise-minded talent reviews, clear readiness frameworks, cross-functional cooperation, and regular plan updates, community banks can ensure leadership continuity and strategic momentum for years to come.

-WAYNE F. PATENAUDE
+WAYNE F. PATENAUDE, CFA

 Boston, Massachusetts